The 5 pillars of personalization at scale.

 Here are the five pillars to guide your personalization at scale strategy:

 In the early days of personalization, marketers worked with siloed data sets and basic segmentation models.
-Customer experiences often shape broad assumptions rather than individual preferences.
+Customer experiences often shaped broad assumptions rather than individual preferences.
 But those days are gone.
 The foundation of any effective personalization strategy is a unified, real-time, and ethically governed view of each customer.

-This first pillar centers on building a strong data infrastructure, typically through a Customer Data Platform (CDP) or similar solution, that brings together data from every interaction and channel.
+This first pillar centers on building a strong data infrastructure, typically through a Customer Data Platform (CDP) or similar solution, which brings together data from every interaction and channel.
 This includes behavioral signals, transactional history, demographic information, and, increasingly, zero-party data that customers intentionally provide in exchange for value.

 A unified customer profile is essential for delivering personalized experiences that feel relevant, timely, and respectful.
 And achieving this requires several key evolutions in how organizations collect, manage, and activate their data: